 - For business inquiries, please contact: [email protected]

 Founded in 2004, Virtuos Holdings Pte.
 Ltd. is a leading videogame content production company with operations in Singapore, China, Vietnam, Canada, France, Japan, Ireland, and the United States.
 With 1,600 full-time professionals, Virtuos specializes in game development and 3D art production for AAA consoles, PC, and mobile titles, enabling its customers to generate additional revenue and achieve operational efficiency.
 For over a decade, Virtuos has successfully delivered high quality content for over 1,300 projects and its customers include 18 of the top 20 digital entertainment companies worldwide.
 For more information, please visit www.virtuosgames.com.

 About Nicodemus Mattisson

 Serving as Concept Art Director at Virtuos in the wonderful city of Chengdu.
-With broad knowledge in concept art, matte painting and art production works, Mattisson have worked in the game industry for about 14 years serving high-profile AAA clients to indie studios visual benchmarks and assets for their interactive products and animation.
+With broad knowledge in concept art, matte painting, and art production work, Mattisson has worked in the game industry for about 14 years serving from high-profile AAA clients to indie studios visual benchmarks and assets for their interactive products and animation.